pttbisg/shopeeamal/README.md

 Service that handle the integration between Frontend/Backend and Shopee.

 This service is based on [Awesome NestJS Boilerplate v8](README_NEST.md).
-Typescript is the main programming language and NestJS is the framework.
-This service depends on Shopee API to work.
+Typescript is the main programming language and [NestJS](https://github.com/nestjs/nest) is the framework.
+This service depends on [Shopee API](https://open.shopee.com/documents/v2/v2.product.get_category?module=89&type=1) to work.
 PostgreSQL is used as database.
-SQS is used for messaging service.
+Redis is used for queueing/messaging purpose, implemented using (Bull)[https://github.com/OptimalBits/bull] that does integrate with Nest.

 ## Setup